emissary-ingress/emissary/docs/howtos/cert-manager.md

 4. Create a Mapping for the `/.well-known/acme-challenge/` route.

-    cert-manager uses an `Ingress` resource to issue the challenge to `/.well-known/acme-challenge/` but, since Ambassador is not an `Ingress`, we will need to create a `Mapping` so the cert-manager can reach the temporary pod.
+    cert-manager uses an `Ingress` to issue the challenge to `/.well-known/acme-challenge/` that is incompatible with Ambassador.
+We will need to create a `Mapping` so the cert-manager can reach the temporary pod.

     ```yaml
     ---